 Armando and Jessy Melo

-Armando studied for his undergraduate degree in Theology at the Seminario Teológico Bautista Independiente en México. he continued his studies at Piedmont International University completing a Masters in Biblical Studies degree and currently he is pursuing a Masters in Biblical Counseling at the Seminario Teológico Bautista in Lima, Peru.
+Armando studied for his undergraduate degree in Theology at the Seminario Teológico Bautista Independiente en México.
+He continued his studies at Piedmont International University completing a Masters in Biblical Studies degree and currently he is pursuing a Masters of Divinity degree from The Master’s Seminary.
 Jessy has her Bachelors degree in music education from the Universidad Nacional Autónoma de México.

-Together they have served the Lord in various churches, currently serving in Durango, Mexico where Armando es on of the pastors at the Iglesia Bautista Gracia Soberana. jessy serves with him in the areas of music and youth.
+Together they have served the Lord in various churches, currently serving in Durango, Mexico where Armando is one of the pastors at the Iglesia Bautista Gracia Soberana.
+Jessy serves with him in the areas of music and youth.

-Armando serves as the International Commercial Representative for EBI.
+Armando serves as the Director of Sales and Marketing for EBI.

 Richard & Sheila Meyer

 Richard grew up in the Dominican Republic where his parents were missionaries.
 He accepted Christ as Savior in 1962.
 Sheila was raised in Iowa and accepted Christ in 1965.
 They met at Faith Baptist Bible College from which they graduated in 1975.
 After graduation, they were married.
 They now have 3 children and 4 grandchildren.

 In 1982 they went to the Dominican Republic as missionaries where they worked for 8 years in church planting and the Bible Institute.

 The Meyers have served at EBI since 1990.
 Richard is the Project Manager and IT Coordinator.
 Sheila works in Accounts Receivable.

 Beulah was born in Eudora, Mississippi.
 When she was about ten years old she joined a Baptist church, but did not have the assurance of her salvation until 1954 after reading John 5:24.